Daylily-Informatics/snakemake-executor-plugin-pcluster-slurm-ref/README.md

 # Other Cool Stuff
 ## Real Time Cost Tracking & Use Throttling via Budgets, Tagging ... and the `--comment` sbatch flag.
-I etensively make use of  [Cost allocation tags with AWS ParallelCluster](https://github.com/Daylily-Informatics/aws-parallelcluster-cost-allocation-tags) in the [daylily omics ana\
-lysis framework](https://github.com/Daylily-Informatics/daylily?tab=readme-ov-file#daylily-aws-ephemeral-cluster-setup-0714) _$3 30x WGS analysis_(https://github.com/Daylily-Inform\
-atics/daylily?tab=readme-ov-file#3-30x-fastq-bam-bamdeduplicated-snvvcfsvvcf-add-035-for-a-raft-of-qc-reports)  to track AWS cluster usage costs in realtime, and impose limits wher\
-e appropriate (by user and project).
-This makes use of overriding the `--comment` flag to hold `project/budget` tags applied to ephemeral AWS resources, and thus enabling cost trac\
+I etensively make use of  [Cost allocation tags with AWS ParallelCluster](https://github.com/Daylily-Informatics/aws-parallelcluster-cost-allocation-tags) in the [daylily omics analysis framework](https://github.com/Daylily-Informatics/daylily?tab=readme-ov-file#daylily-aws-ephemeral-cluster-setup-0714) _$3 30x WGS analysis_(https://github.com/Daylily-Informatics/daylily?tab=readme-ov-file#3-30x-fastq-bam-bamdeduplicated-snvvcfsvvcf-add-035-for-a-raft-of-qc-reports)  to track AWS cluster usage costs in realtime, and impose limits where appropriate (by user and project).
+This makes use of overriding the `--comment` flag to hold `project/budget` tags applied to ephemeral AWS resources, and thus enabling cost tracking/controls.
-king/controls.

 * To change the	--comment flag in v`0.0.8` of the pcluster-slurm plugin, set the comment flag value in the envvar `SMK_SLURM_COMMENT=RandD` (RandD is the default).